tinylcy/vino/README.md

 ## Compile and run

-On Linux system or on Mac simply use Makefile to compile the server.
+On Linux or on Mac OS X simply use Makefile to compile the server.

 To run the server type `./tinyhttpd &` into a terminal that is in the directory where the executable file is located.